 Interested in empathy definition and empathetic meaning?
 We define empathy as an ability to feel and emotionally understand what another person is experiencing and going through.
 Keep in mind that lack of empathy works against us!

 Empathy is a popular topic among self-help gurus and life hacks lately, but do you know what it means, what is empathy definition?
 How would you define empathy?

-When we begin to explore and define empathy, we see that it’s very important for social acceptance, and it can help you become a much better partner, friend or coworker.
+When we begin to explore and define empathy, we see that it’s very important for social acceptance, and it can help you become a much better partner, friend, or coworker.
 But did you know that it can also help you develop and improve your overall emotional and physical health?
-Knowing what empathy definition and it’s benefits, and when you understand empathetic meaning, you can tap into all of its benefits.
+Knowing what empathy definition and its benefits are, and when you understand the empathetic meaning, you can tap into all of its benefits.
 Plus, empathy is a good skill to develop because a lack of empathy can actually work against you!

 Empathy definition: Let’s Define Empathy

 We’re all familiar with the common cliché, “walking in someone else’s shoes,” but did you know that that’s basically empathy definition in a nutshell?
 And it’s a great place to start when we want to define empathy.

 But let’s explore the definition of empathy a little more.
 What is empathy?
 An empathetic definition says it’s the ability to share another person’s feelings and to understand what he or she is experiencing.
 And this basic empathetic meaning really describes how to connect with someone on a meaningful level.
 If we’re truly empathetic, we can tap into another person’s emotional state and actually be there with them and for them.

 And when you can be there for someone, you can establish deeper and stronger interpersonal connections and interact more genuinely.
 Why?
 Because you make people feel understood and respected.
 And who doesn’t want to feel safe and accepted?